Natural Resources Management (NRM)

 Problem-solving with emphasis on writing and analysis.
 Individual project under the guidance of faculty sponsor involving formulation of a question in natural resources management and preparation of a formal, comprehensive written report.
 Final thesis and presentation.

-Prerequisites: GEOG F483 and permission of instructor.
+Prerequisites: GEOS F483 and permission of instructor.

 Lecture + Lab + Other: 2 + 0 + 0